edorachlee/crop_yield_pipeline/README.md

  - Requests annual corn yields of each agricultural district in Missouri, Illinois, and Iowa.
  - Visualizes yield rates for specified year on a map using the Folium package, along with basic weather statistics.
  - Intended to be a skeleton pipeline to request basic information from NOAA and USDA that can be used to construct yield prediction models.

+Instructions: You will need Python3.8(or any Python IDE of your choice).
+Place all files into a single directory and run "main.py" by setting the desired year to retrieve data and see geographic data visualization.

 Files:
  - NOAA.py: Contains parameters specific to querying NOAA weather database(currently hardcoded with list of states and features).
  - USDA.py: Similar to NOAA.py, but queries USDA database to request annual corn yield(also hardcoded with list of states and features).